Overview of the allegations:

 - ‘’QUOINE is already in discussion with multiple financial institutions, FinTech startups and partners to make QASH the preferred payment Token for upcoming and existing financial services.’’

 - In Q2 2019, Qash will have its own blockchain

 - In Q3 2019, Quoine will be granted a banking license

-The harsh reality is that Qash has never been used to pay a single penny of any financial transaction, there are no financial institutions considering it for payments.
-Quoine is not applying for or being granted, a banking license, and Qash will not have its own blockchain in 2019 or ever.
+On the contrary, allegations suggest that Qash has never been used to pay a single penny of any financial transaction and there are no financial institutions considering it for payments, Quoine is allegedly not applying for or being granted, a banking license, and Qash will allegedly not have its own blockchain in 2019 or ever.

-Fourteen months after starting their project, Quoine officials have not been able to name a single Exchange officially onboard for Liquid project.
-We remain unconvinced to when they claim: ‘’some of the exchanges we are in contact with, do not feel comfortable to have their names disclosed…’’
+Fourteen months after starting their project, Quoine officials have allegedly not been able to name a single Exchange officially onboard for Liquid project.
+Some of the investors are reported as unconvinced by team’s claims such as: ‘’some of the exchanges we are in contact with, do not feel comfortable to have their names disclosed…’’

-And while investors’ expectations have been pushed aside, a massive effort has been deployed to build up a squadron of sycophants called ‘community champions’, meant to simulate participation and interest for the few genuine members of the chats in which they participate, as well as surveilling and banning any critical comment or negativity on media such as Telegram, Reddit and others.
+While investors’ expectations have been pushed aside, it has been alleged that a massive effort has been deployed to build up a squadron of sycophants called ‘community champions’, meant to simulate participation and interest for the few genuine members of the chats in which they participate, as well as surveilling and banning any critical comment or negativity on media such as Telegram, Reddit and others.

-Quoine has simply chosen to pocket investors’ money and put up something to soothe their anger and despair.
-However, most of the funds are still held by the issuer and will be likely returned to purchasers if a legal class action is put forward.
+Investors reported that Quoine has allegedly simply chosen to pocket investors’ money and put up something to soothe their anger and despair.

 – Transaction Fees